Xeon Gold 5315Y vs Xeon Gold 6226

 Which one is better for streaming, content creation, and heavy multitasking?

-For streaming, content creation, and heavier multitasking, Xeon Gold 6226 is the better fit.
+For streaming, content creation, and heavier multitasking, Xeon Gold 6226 is the stronger fit.
 You are getting 0.7% better PassMark, backed by 12 cores and 24 threads.
-It also carries the larger cache pool with 60.4% larger total L3 cache (19 MB vs 12 MB).
+It also has the larger cache pool with 60.4% larger total L3 cache (19 MB vs 12 MB).

 Which one is the smarter buy today, not just the cheaper CPU?

-Xeon Gold 6226 still looks like the safer overall buy.
-Xeon Gold 6226 is at an unclear MSRP at unclear MSRP versus unclear MSRP, and it gives you a 7.8% average FPS lead across 4 shared CPU game tests in our data.
+Xeon Gold 6226 still makes the most sense overall.
+Xeon Gold 6226 comes in at an unclear MSRP at unclear MSRP versus unclear MSRP, and it still gives you 0.7% better PassMark.

 Which one is more future-proof for 2026 and beyond?